 - Establishes and maintains internal controls

 Are the Same Skills and Personality Characteristics Required for Both Roles?

 An effective CFO often spends the earlier part of their career as a Controller.
 However, a Controller is not automatically the best candidate to become a CFO.
-Both positions require knowledge of accounting and financial reporting, but the optimal skills and personality characteristics can vary.
+Both positions require accounting and financial reporting knowledge, but the optimal skills and personality characteristics can vary.

 Key Skills Required:

 |Technical knowledge of accounting principles||Technical knowledge of accounting principles|

 |Skilled in the use of computer technology||Understanding of the business operations|